From world-class diving and breathtaking underwater scenery to pristine beaches and turquoise waters, the variety of islands in Borneo is exquisite.

 Here are our top picks for the 5 best island vacation destinations in Borneo

 1. Lankayan Island

-Where to stay: There is only one resort on the island; The Lankayan Island Dive Resort.
+Where to stay: There is only one resort on the island: Lankayan Island Resort

 Getting there: Lankayan island is accessible through Sandakan, Sabah Malaysia.
-Sandakan airport is connected by daily flights from Kota Kinabalu and Kuala Lumpur.
-The transfer to Lankayan is by speedboat departing from the Sandakan Yacht Club and takes about an hour and a half.
+Sandakan Airport is connected by daily flights from Kota Kinabalu and Kuala Lumpur.
+Lankayan is reached by 1.5hrs speedboat ride from Sandakan Jetty.

 2. Sipadan Island